mitre/emasser/lib/emasser/help/controls_put_mapper.md

 residualRiskLevel       String     [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) testMethod              String     [Optional] Values include the following: ('Test', 'Interview', 'Examine', 'Test, Interview',
-                                              'Test, Examine', 'Interview, Examine', 'Test, Interview, Examine')

-commonControlProvider   String     [Conditional] Values include the following: (DoD, Component, Enclave) naJustification         String     [Conditional] Provide justification for Security Controls deemed Not Applicable to the system. slcmCriticality         String     [Conditional] Criticality of Security Control regarding SLCM.
-Character Limit = 2,000 slcmFrequency           String     [Conditional] Values include the following: (Constantly, Daily, Weekly, Monthly, Quarterly,
-                                                 Semi-Annually, Annually, Every,Two Years, Every Three Years, Undetermined) slcmMethod              String     [Conditional] Values include the following: (Automated, Semi-Automated, Manual, Undetermined) slcmReporting           String     [Conditional] Method for reporting Security Controls for SLCM.
-Character Limit = 2,000 slcmTracking            String     [Conditional] How Non-Compliant Security Controls will be tracked for SLCM.
-Character Limit = 2,000 slcmComments            String     [Conditional] Additional comments for Security Control regarding SLCM.
-Character Limit = 4,000

-name                     String    [Read-Only] Name of control as defined in NIST SP 800-53 Revision 4. ccis                     String    [Read-Only] Comma separated list of CCIs associated with the control. isInherited              Boolean   [Read-Only] Indicates whether a control is inherited. modifiedByOverlays       String    [Read-Only] List of overlays that affect the control. includedStatus           String    [Read-Only] Indicates the manner by which a control was included in the system's categorization. complianceStatus         String    [Read-Only] Compliance status of the control.
+                                              'Test, Examine', 'Interview, Examine', 'Test, Interview, Examine') mitigations             String     [Optional] Identify any mitigations in place for the Non-Compliant Security Control's vulnerabilities.
+Character Limit = 2,000. applicationLayer        String     [Optional] If the Financial Management (Navy) overlay is applied to the system, this field appears and can be populated.
+Character Limit = 2,000.
+Navy only. databaseLayer           String     [Optional] If the Financial Management (Navy) overlay is applied to the system, this field appears and can be populated.
+Character Limit = 2,000.
+Navy only. operatingSystemLayer    String     [Optional] If the Financial Management (Navy) overlay is applied to the system, this field appears and can be populated.
+Character Limit = 2,000.
+Navy only.

 Business Rules

+Risk Assessment
+  - Risk Assessment information cannot be updated if a Security Control is “Inherited.”
+  - Risk Assessment information cannot be updated for a DIACAP system record.
+  - Risk Assessment information cannot be updated if Security Control does not exist in the system record.

+Implementation Plan

 The following fields are required based on the value of the `implementationStatus` field
   |Value                   |Required Fields